The Very Short Version of My Fitness Journey

 FAMILY AND FRIENDS DOUBT ME

 My wife even thought I was not committed and every time I fell off the wagon, I knew what she was thinking, “He’s going back to his old ways.”
 She really was my support and she really was patient with me throughout the process.
 However, I could see it in her eyes, she didn't think I could do it.
 My friends didn't think I could do it.
-My family kept saying, don't worry you'll join the darkside again.
+My family kept saying, don't worry you'll join the "darkside" again and join them being heavy set.
 I just used this as fuel to keep my fire burning.
 I took it as a challenge to prove them wrong, but most important to just prove to myself I can do it.

 THE MILESTONE IS REACHED